Top 5 Medical Malpractice Insurance Companies in Utah

 - 2010: $450,000 “hard cap” takes effect (no adjustment for inflation).

-Utah consistently ranks among the best states for doctors due to its strong legal protections for healthcare providers.
-The Utah Health Care Malpractice Act and subsequent amendments have:
+Utah consistently ranks among the most physician-friendly states due to its strong legal protections, which are built into the Utah Health Care Malpractice Act and its subsequent amendments.
+These laws have:

 Utah Statute of Limitations for Medical Malpractice Claims